Girujan1998/EyeGuide/README.md

 Additionally, their is a hardware component created that can be mounted to a user's mobild device that contains a libar to detect object infront of the user during navigation.
 If an object is detected within 2m, the device would vibrate indicating a warning to the user.

+## Goal of Eye Guide

+The overall goal of this project is to develop a mobile application that will allow a visually imparied user to navigate a building, such as malls, hospitals, and schools, with minimal to no hardware and at a low and affordable cost.
+With successful accomplishment of this goal, integration with Google Maps outdoor navigation for the visually impaired can allow a visually imparied user to both navigate themselves to a building and within the building.

 ## Project Structure

 - React Native for the mobile interface (JavaScript)